-The Global Business Institute (GBI) is a collaboration with the U.S. Department of State and the Coca-Cola Export Corporation of Dubai.
+The Global Business Institute (GBI) is a collaboration with the U.S. Department of State and The Coca-Cola Company.
 This multi-faceted, immersive program was designed to give a select group of students from across participating countries in the Middle East, North Africa, and Near Asia the opportunity to learn about business in the context of American culture.
-The selection process was highly competitive with over 7000 students from Afghanistan, Algeria, Egypt, Jordan, Morocco, Pakistan, Palestine, and Tunisia applying for the 100 program spots.
+In 2013, the selection process was highly competitive with more than 7,000 students from Afghanistan, Algeria, Egypt, Jordan, Morocco, Pakistan, Palestine, and Tunisia applying for the 100 program spots.

 - Team Pakistan – Clean Water

 - Team Algeria – Entrepreneurial Mentoring

 - Team Egypt – Entrepreneurial Mentoring